Consensys/doc.teku/docs/HowTo/Sentry-Nodes.md

 ---
+title: Use sentry beacon nodes
 description: How to use sentry beacon nodes
+sidebar_position: 13
 ---

 # Sentry beacon nodes

 You can calculate future block proposers ahead of time, which opens up an attack vector for attackers.
 A DoS attack on a validator's beacon node can cause the validator to miss its block proposal, thereby loosing the block proposal reward.
 You can mitigate this issue by using sentry nodes.

 !!! important

     Only [validators executed separately](Get-Started/Run-Teku.md#run-the-clients-separately) from
     beacon nodes (remote validators) can use sentry nodes

 When you configure your remote validator to use sentry beacon nodes, each beacon node (or cluster of beacon nodes) can be assigned a role.
 Each role determines which beacon node the remote validator sends request to when performing a task.

 Sentry nodes support three roles: